FuzzrNet/Fuzzr/README.md

 `8ADbBKaunVWjdg5aWQ5ZBNDACdPVMTUBnKETaZbUZ8gMfDfpwhcBeo31kfUgCJKATMPaqmsUoxBwicTpRLg4p4F57kPJ5ab`

-If you'd like to get in touch with us, just send an email to those listed in the Cargo.toml
+If you'd like to get in touch with us, you can find us on [Discord](https://discord.gg/QgzXCErwkM).